 Select enable Adobe Analytics for Video to enable (turn on) Video Heartbeat tracking.

-Note that—at the time of this writing—the Dynamic Media Viewers extension is only available if the Experience Platform Launch Property is created for development.
+As of this writing, the Dynamic Media Viewers extension is only available if the Experience Platform Launch Property is created for development.

 After the extensions are installed and setup, at minimum, the following five extensions (four if you are not tracking video) will be listed in the Extensions > Installed area.